AngleProtocol/angle-docs/side-products/merkl/helpers.md

 {% hint style="info" %}
 While this docs is regularly updated, [this page](https://github.com/AngleProtocol/merkl-calculator/blob/staging/src/types/index.ts) remains the most up to date source of truth for the mapping between types and how the script should handle them.
 {% endhint %}

+## ➕ Add an AMM to Merkl

+### Pre-requisites

+Merkl only supports liquidity managers which use the same architecture as Gamma or Arrakis.
+The liquidity manager must verify the following pre-requisites:

+- Use a factory contract which creates vaults and emits an event when creating them
+- Vaults issue a single ERC-20 token
+- Vaults have a `pool()` function to get the DEX pool associated to the vault
+- All the contracts must be verified

+### Requesting support for a new liquidity manager

+To add support for your liquidity manager you can create a ticket in our [Discord](https://discord.com/invite/5Af6xum9bc).

+You will need to submit the following information for each chain/DEX pair you want to add:

+- Chain (Arbitrum, Optimism, Polygon or Ethereum)
+- DEX (UniswapV3, SushiSwapV3 or Retro)
+- Address of your factory contract (or addresses if you have multiple factories)
+- Address of one of the vaults created by each of your factory contracts

+If you're already part of our Discord server, you can submit a ticket [here](https://discord.com/channels/835066439891157012/1077879915493466153) (Create a BD Ticket).